The Future of Liberty

 David Keene (00:21:08):

-Because visiting their inferiors.
+Because they are visiting their inferiors.

 Mitch Daniels (00:21:09):